Harry Koundakjian: Later life, death, and legacy

-Harry was so moved by the tragic events at 9/11 in New York City in 2001 that he put together a special collection of photographs to record this memorable attack on New York lest we forget ever.
+Harry was moved by the tragic events at 9/11 in New York City in 2001 and he put together a special collection of photographs to record the attack.

 He later died from complications of open heart surgery at a hospital in Manhattan, New York City, on April 21, 2014, at the age of 83.
 He was survived by his wife, daughter and son.

 In September 2015, Harry's nephew, Dr. Sam Allen, who was present at 9/11 Ground Zero in 2001 as an emergency medic, wrote a book about his exploits working for 9 days near the scene and used a special collection of iconic photographs taken and compiled by Harry as reminder that we should never forget.
 The images were sent to Sam before Harry died with a request from him to pass on so that we never forget the day that changed our lives.
 The book is now available to commemorate the 14th anniversary of this national tragedy.